Bryantcornwell/CV-auto-grader/README.md

 Group Members: Deepak Duggirala, Bryant Cornwell, Li Sun

 ## Abstract
 As a widely used grading technology, the generation and recognition of answer sheets improve the efficiency and decrease the human error.
-It can be implemented by With multiple programming languages with full-fledged templates.
+It can be implemented by  multiple programming languages with full-fledged templates.
 However, we abandon flaring libraries and try to achieve a fairly robust model only with basic mathmetic packages and pillow library, so that laying the ground of learning of image encryption/decryption, line detection, filterings, segmentation, etc.

 ## Introduction
 With 5 options, A...E, per question and binary encryption, we use 5-digit binary array to represent the solutions.
 For extracting the solution area, we try methods of grid overlay, othogonal lines, and vertical patches.
 Besides, we detect the occurence of handwitten letter via density of pixels.